Ireland is one of the most popular sport fishing destinations in Europe and with good reason, too.

 Another beautiful thing about the fact that Ireland is small filled with amazing fishing spots is that while you head off for a day of fishing your fellow vacationers can simply take in the rest of what the area has to offer.

-Here’s some top choices for fishing vacations in Ireland.
+Here are some top choices for fishing vacations in Ireland.

 1. Lough Corrib, Connemara, County Galway